monicatk/GazeTheWeb/Browse/Client/README.md

 ## Validation
 A file named _log.txt_ is created at binary folder containing information about current and last runs.
 If anything wents not as expected, one should take a look into it.

+## Issues
+* eyeGUI / nanoSVG rendering of SVGs is not working correctly unter Ubuntu 16.04 in combination with Chromium Embedded Framework

 ## Screenshots
 ![Duckduckgo](media/Screenshot-A.png)